weiheyo/super-duper-disco/README.md

 # super-duper-disco
+there's no hi now.
-hi i'm super-duper-disco's master's copy!
+i'm super-duper-disco's master's copy! i need some changes. i do need it.